 We designed Samsung DRVLINE® to transform the ADAS market by building a platform that is open, modular, and scalable, allowing you to build safe and reliable ADAS solutions with faster times to market.Learn more

-Matthias Rudolph is Vice President and head of the Smart Machines group at the Samsung Strategy & Innovation Center.
-In this role, he leads Samsung’s automotive strategy and initiatives, focusing on disruptive technologies and platforms for automated driving systems.
+Matthias Rudolph is Vice President and head of the Smart Machines group at Samsung Semiconductor.
+In this role, he leads automotive strategy and initiatives, focusing on disruptive technologies and platforms for automated driving systems.

 An avid soccer fan and runner, Rudolph joined Audi after his university studies, beginning his automotive career in powertrain testing and electronic control systems.
 He eventually turned his efforts to advanced driver assistance systems, becoming the Senior Director of Architecture for Driver Assistance Systems where he developed all the relevant components and sensors for ADAS including framework, sensor fusion, and AI development.
 Later, as Vice President of Component Development of Automated Driving, Rudolph helped bring a range of automated driving systems to market, from lane-keep assist to traffic sign recognition, as well as the development of Audi’s central driver assistance controller (zFAS).